JhaMohan/Nodejs/readme.md

 4. npm i -g npm@5.5.1 (to install package globally)

 5. npm i joi (joi package to validate the input field)

+6. middle ware is the function which take request and it pass the response  either another middleware or client